A quality keyring made from real 1950 sixpences, the perfect 70th birthday gift - a wonderful way to remember their birth year.

 Is it a gift?

-We've got the perfect finishing touch, our Ellie Ellie Navy Giftbag is the ideal way to make sure your gift is extra special.
+We've got the perfect finishing touch, our Ellie Ellie Giftbag is the ideal way to make sure your gift is extra special.

 Genuine sixpence coin on a rhodium plated keyring with a silver plated split ring.